-Everyone’s heard of this famous statue, and now you can see his butt crack for free.
+Everyone’s heard of this famous statue, and now you can see his bum for free.

 Not far away is the Avenue de Breteuil.
 When you cycle down it you can turn back and all of a sudden see the Invalides in all its glory with Napoleon’s tomb.